 These businesses are primarily marketing companies – not coaching companies – where they sell dreams instead of breakthrough coaching.
 These distinctions are important.

 “I wish I would have started financial coaching with Todd two years earlier – before I lost $50,000 following the advice of the “do it my way” gurus.
 Not only is he helping me create a tailor fit wealth building strategy that suits me, but he also taught me exactly how I went wrong, and why I made those mistakes to begin with – something you don't get anywhere else.
 Todd's wealth building approach is so fundamentally sound that you begin applying it to every area of your life and you are left wondering why none of the gurus are telling you this stuff.
 His approach is truly refreshing, motivating and empowering.
 Thanks, Todd.”– Jeff Adams, Investor; Denver, CO

 For that reason, none of the following 12 symptoms qualify a coaching program as a rip-off on their own.
-It is the weight of the evidence that you want to pay attention to and use as motivation for greater due diligence.
+It's the weight of the evidence that you want to pay attention to and use as motivation for greater due diligence.

-Below is a checklist of characteristics that should serve as a warning sign that you may be dealing with a dream merchant instead of a legitimate money coach…
+Below is a checklist of characteristics that should serve as warning signs that you may be dealing with a dream merchant instead of a legitimate money coach.

 - Charles Givens, author of “Wealth Without Risk,” was successfully sued by a former customer for faulty financial advice and filed for Chapter 7 bankruptcy in 1995.